CodeChefVIT/OAuth-Pro/Django/Oauth/README.md

 # Features

-- Added google oauth feature with Djanfo REST Framework
+- Added github oauth feature with Djanfo REST Framework
+- Code has been tested successfully

 ### Instruction to run